Anish-Shinde-1/NetSentinel/README.md

 - `utils.py`: Helper functions for packet processing.
 - `admin.py`: Checks for admin privileges.
 - `config.py`: Sets up logging and global variables.

-## Acknowledgments

-We learned a lot from online resources, tutorials, and our college coursework while building this.
-Thanks to the Python community and library developers for making this project possible.